Baby Sight At 3 Months—What They Can See | Clear Visual Milestones

 What can baby sight at 3 months focus on?

-By three months, babies can focus on objects about 8-12 inches away.
-This distance is ideal for them to clearly see a caregiver’s face during feeding or cuddling, which helps strengthen emotional bonds and supports early learning through facial expressions.
+By three months, babies can focus on faces and close objects more steadily.
+This close viewing is ideal for them to see a caregiver’s face during feeding, cuddling, and play, which helps strengthen emotional bonds and supports early learning through facial expressions.

 How does baby sight at 3 months recognize faces?

 At three months, babies begin to recognize familiar faces.
-Their improved visual acuity and ability to fixate on faces allow them to distinguish caregivers from strangers, playing a key role in social and emotional development.
+Their improved visual attention and ability to fixate on faces allow them to respond more clearly to caregivers, playing a key role in social and emotional development.

 What colors can baby sight at 3 months perceive?